davedavedavenm/nuki-smart-lock-notification/README.md

 - **Dashboard**: View current lock status and recent activity
 - **Activity**: Browse complete activity history
+- **Status**: Check the current status of all your locks
+- **Temporary Codes**: Create and manage temporary access codes (admin and agent roles)
-- **Configuration**: Adjust notification settings
+- **Configuration**: Adjust notification settings (admin only)
 - **User Management**: Add and manage users (admin only)
-- **Notification Settings**: Configure notification preferences
+- **Notification Settings**: Configure notification preferences (admin only)
-- **Temporary Codes**: Create and manage temporary access codes (admin and agency roles)

 Access the web interface at `http://your-pi-ip:5000`

 ### User Roles

-The system supports three types of user roles:
+The system supports two types of user roles:

 1. **Admin**: Full access to all features and settings
-2. **Agency**: Restricted access focused on temporary code management
-3. **User**: Basic access for viewing lock status and activity
+2. **Agent**: Restricted access for managing temporary codes and viewing basic lock information

-#### Creating Agency Users
+#### Creating Agent Users

-To create a management agency user with the ability to manage temporary access codes:
+To create an agent user with the ability to manage temporary access codes:

 1. Log in as an admin user
-2. Go to Admin → Create Agency User
+2. Go to Admin → Create Agent User
 3. Fill in the required information
-4. Click "Create Agency User"
+4. Click "Create Agent User"

+The agent role provides limited dashboard access focused primarily on temporary code management.

 #### Managing Temporary Codes

 To create a temporary access code:

-1. Log in as an admin or agency user
+1. Log in as an admin or agent user
 2. Go to the "Temporary Codes" page
 3. Fill in the code, name/purpose, and expiry date/time
 4. Click "Create Temporary Code"